Debt and getting a mortgage

 How long after clearing debt can I get a mortgage?

-There is no set timescale after clearing your debt before you can apply for a mortgage.
+There is no set timeframe after clearing your debt before you can apply for a mortgage.
 However, if you’ve cleared debt to help support an application, it may be that you wait until your credit score improves - this may take a few months.
-In this time, you can also review your credit report, to check that nothing else could impact you getting a mortgage.

 The best time to apply will be dependent on your own personal circumstances.
 There are mortgage professionals available to speak with to get a better understanding of what may be the best option for you.